 Biliary atresia is a blockage of bile ducts in infants.
-The bile ducts are tubes that let a fluid called bile pass from the liver to the gallbladder.
-Bile is made in the liver, passes to the gallbladder for storage, then moves to the intestine for use.
+Bile ducts are tubes that pass a fluid called bile from the liver to the gallbladder.

-The true cause of biliary atresia is not completely clear.
-For some, the ducts do not develop properly and the tubes are closed off.
-A blockage may also develop caused by swelling of the ducts before or after birth.
-Swelling may be caused by:
+The cause of biliary atresia is not clear.
+For some, the ducts do not form properly and are closed off.
+A blockage may also develop from swelling of the ducts.
+This may happen before or after birth.
+The swelling may be due to:

 - Exposure to toxic substances

-Biliary atresia is more common in female infants, though it can occur in males.
-It is also more common in premature infants and children of Asian or African American descent.
+Biliary atresia is more common in female infants, but it also occurs in males.
+It is also more common in premature infants and children from Asian and Pacific regions.

 - Dark urine

 - Gray or white stools—caused by lack of bile

 The doctor will ask about the infant’s symptoms and health history.
 A physical exam will be done.
 The infant may be sent to a specialist.